POSITION TITLE: Indigenous Cultural Liaison Support Worker

 Indigenous ancestry/identity is a bona fide occupational requirement for this position: Only folks who identify as indigenous (First Nations, Native American, Metis, Inuit) will be considered for this position

-PROGRAM: Various Sites in Chilliwack, Sunshine Coast, and Vancouver
+PROGRAM: Various Sites in Chilliwack, Sunshine Coast, and Vancouver.
+All casuals are expected to work at multiple locations

 TYPE: Casual Relief.